 “If you’ve got good fruit flavour, it’s about protecting it."

-Spring Vale Vineyard now has 50 acres of vines.
-But like many small vineyards in the area that balance a diverse farming background, managing cash flow and growth is a constant game of tug-of-war.
+Spring Vale now has 78 acres of vines.
+Like many small vineyards in the area that balance a diverse farming background, managing cash flow and growth is a constant game of tug-of-war.
 “We really can’t keep up with our distribution,” says Tim.
 “As we grow, the market is growing with us.
 So we’re always chasing our tails.
 But it’s a good way to be.
-Last year we expanded the winery and we’ve prepped another 11 hectares.
-So hopefully next year, if we have a good season, we might be able to get another 5.5 hectares of vines in.”
+In 2016 we expanded the winery and this year we planted 28 acres.
+Now we’ll consolidate for a few years until the winery has caught up to the vineyard.”